 Students attending MTI must meet the same graduation requirements as any student within Marion County Public Schools.
 FSA preparation will be provided to ensure student success.
 All academies offer Gold Seal Scholarship opportunities.

-Students will receive their high school diploma while also having the opportunity to earn impressive national certifications, scholarship money and college credits through our Gold Seal programs.
+Students will have the opportunity to earn impressive national certifications, scholarship money and college credits through our Gold Seal programs.
 Working closely with Business Advisory Councils composed of local industry leaders, students will participate in work-based learning experiences and “hands-on” training activities while attending MTI.

 CAREER AND TECHNICAL EDUCATION PROGRAMS – MTI ACADEMIES (ELECTIVE CLASSES)

 Students may earn the REQUIRED Practical Arts credit for graduation upon completion of any of the Career and Technical Education courses listed in this section.
 Designated Career and Technical Education courses may be used to satisfy the Fine Arts Graduation Credit.

 STUDENTS MAY BE REQUIRED TO PURCHASE PARTICULAR UNIFORMS, MATERIALS, OR EQUIPMENT AS REQUIRED BY THEIR ACADEMY)

 MAJOR: BUSINESS TECHNOLOGY EDUCATION

 - Business Supervision and Management (Business & Finance Academy)

 - Building Construction Technology (Building Sciences Academy)